tvila/tarugo_day_trader/README.md

 - Choose randomly the volume to buy / sell (Between 25% to 100%)
 - Choose randomly a cryptocurrency to trade (as long as the minimum purchase / sale volume can be met.)
 - Choose randomly buy / sell operations.
 If the balance in Euro is superior to 10 €, the trade will be a buy.

+Tarugo is hosted on replit.com and uptimerobot.com is used to keep the bot alive.